bytebase/bytebase.com/content/docs/change-database/rollback-data-changes.md

 ## Supported Operations

-We are working on removing more limitations preventing backup and 1-click rollback.
+We are working on enabling backup and 1-click rollback for more SQL statements.

 ### Enhanced experience